ACADEMIC SKILLS CENTER CONTACT INFO

 The key to time management is efficiency.
 You can become more efficient by:

 If you think you don't make good use of your time, then time management skills are where you need to start!
-Follow these four steps to develop good time management skills.
+Follow these four steps to strengthen your time management skills.

 Review mentally in the few minutes before and after class—in order to highlight the main points of the previous lecture or anticipate what might be coming next.